|Statehouse||Rotunda||Light Courts||Map Room||Senate Chamber||House Chamber||Governor's Office||Museum Gallery|

 The Statehouse is situated on a 10-acre parcel of land that was donated by John Kerr, Lyne Starling, John Johnston and Alexander McLaughlin, four prominent landholders in the Franklinton area on the west side of the Scioto River.
 The initial design was arrived at through a design competition.
 Construction actively began on July 4, 1839 with the ceremonial laying of the cornerstone.
 The structure would be completed much later, in 1861.
 Prison labor from the Ohio Penitentiary was used to construct the foundation and ground floors of the building.
 Objections from skilled tradesman, who felt they were losing out on good-paying jobs, brought about changes in hiring practices for the remainder of the construction.

-The Statehouse is built in the Greek Revival style, a type of design based on the buildings of Ancient Greece and very popular in the U.S. during the early and mid 1800s.
-Because the city-states of Ancient Greece were the birthplace of democracy, the style had great meaning in the young American nation.
+The Statehouse is built in the Greek Revival style, a type of design based on the buildings of Ancient Greece and very popular in the U.S. from 1820 through the early 1860s.
+Because the city-states of Ancient Greece were the birthplace of democracy, the style had great meaning in the young American republic.
 Greek Revival was simple and straightforward and looked nothing at all like the Gothic Revival buildings popular in Europe at the same period.
 The broad horizontal mass of the building and the even and regular rows of columns resemble such buildings as the Parthenon in Athens.
 It is a masonry building, consisting largely of Columbus limestone.

 The limestone was taken from a quarry on the west banks of the Scioto River.
 The stone of the Statehouse foundation is more than 18 feet deep.
 During the course of the Statehouse's construction, 22 years would pass, but it would not be a period of non-stop work.
 Construction would cease during the harsh winter months, and as the project would exceed its budget, there would often be halts in construction as new funding was arranged.
 The longest gap in construction came about when the legislation making Columbus the state capitol was due to expire.
 There was a eight-year lapse in the building of the Statehouse from 1840-1848.
 The completed basement and foundations were actually filled in with soil and Capitol Square was used as a pasture.